-Balance at 30 June 1.006 607
+Balance at 30 June 676 1,006

-Share gift plan provision 934 573
+Share gift plan provision 909 934

+Share gift - transfer to provision on amendment of EBA (549) -

-Share gift issued (535) (499)
+Share gift issued (690) (535)

-Balance at 1 July 607 533
+Balance at 1 July 1,006 607

 Share-based payments reserve

 The share-based payments reserve arises on the grant of shares to executives and employees under the employee share gift plan.
-Amounts are transferred out of the reserve and into issued capital when the shares are issued.
+Amounts are transferred out of the reserve when the shares are issued.
+Rex has established the share gift plan for its executive directors and eligible employees since FY 2006.

-Rex has established the share gift plan for its executive directors and eligible employees.
-From FY 2007 to FY 2009, the share gift plan was adopted by all the groups except the flight attendants.
-From FY 2010 to FY2012, 3 groups, namely the pilots, the flight attendants and the Airlines Services EBA staff opted not to receive share gift in lieu of higher base salaries.
+During FY 2013, 2 groups namely the Flight Attendants and the Airline Services EBA staff opted not to receive share gift in lieu of higher base salaries.
+Pilots may elect to take cash payment in lieu of the share gift.

 The board decided that this plan will be offered to all non-EBA employees who are not the subject of an adverse recommendation by the Remuneration and Nomination Committee.
 This plan is not based on any performance measures as it was established to show its recognition of employees' contribution to Rex by providing an opportunity to share in its future growth and profitability and to align the interests of the employees more closely with the interests of the shareholders.